sarthak-1503/DSA-Practice/README.md

-## This repository contains my solutions to the Leetcode questions.
+## Solutions to the Leetcode Coding Questions.